laravel-liberu/documentation/docs/frontend/filters.md

 ### bulma/EnsoDateIntervalFilter

-This Bulma styled date interval filtering component, built on top of the enso date filter version of the component is designed to be used within the **Enso ecosystem**, requiring less configuration from the dev.
+This Bulma styled date interval filtering component, built on top of the liberu date filter version of the component is designed to be used within the **Enso ecosystem**, requiring less configuration from the dev.

 #### Props